‘The Conners’ Becky’s Baby’s Name Is Revealed And You Won’t Believe What It Is

 Fans of The Conners already know that Becky’s new life as a single mom will not be easy.
 In a recent interview with Parade, Goranson said her character will deal with a multitude of problems both during and after her delivery.

-The actress star said the second season of the ABC sitcom will highlight Becky’s “very real and overwhelming situation as a single mom” as well as the massive debt she’ll find herself in due to healthcare costs from her high-risk delivery.
+The actress said the second season of the ABC sitcom will highlight Becky’s “very real and overwhelming situation as a single mom” as well as the massive debt she’ll find herself in due to healthcare costs from her high-risk delivery.

 “She’s really in debt with the hospital bills and she needs to start making a lot of money, so, we’ll see how she gets by with the ton of medical bills and figuring out childcare,” Goranson told Parade.

 Meanwhile, Becky’s baby’s name could be the final diss toward former series star Roseanne Barr.
 While “Rose” is the baby’s middle name, that wasn’t the name that the deceased Conner matriarch ever went by.
-It was either ‘Roseanne” or “Rosie.”
+It was either “Roseanne” or “Rosie.”
 And to put “Beverly” in front of it is another blow to the fired Roseanne star who was let go last year over offensive Twitter posts.

-Barr recently blasted her former show during the opening night of her Mr. & Mrs. America tour with Andrew Dice Clay, per The Hollywood Reporter.
+Barr recently blasted her former network during the opening night of her Mr. & Mrs. America tour with Andrew Dice Clay, per The Hollywood Reporter.
 In an angry rant, the comedian said ABC asked her to “bail out” their network with the Roseanne revival.

 “And I gave you the highest ratings you’ve had in 10 years,” she said.
 “And at the first sight of a controversy, your bright idea was to kill off my character with an opioid overdose and steal my show.
 Well guess what?
 I’m not the one that’s dead, b*tches.”